chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 # Feature Extraction

 The following features are extracted from each Tweet:
-1. Similarity
+1. Similarity\
-In order to compare semantic similarity, I used the [Tencent Chinese W2V Corpus](https://ai.tencent.com/ailab/nlp/en/embedding.html) for embeddings.
+To compare semantic similarity, I used the [Tencent Chinese W2V Corpus](https://ai.tencent.com/ailab/nlp/en/embedding.html) for embeddings.
 3. OOV counts
 4. Punctuations
 5. Sentence length